dreybuzz/NUBAN-Validator/README.md

 # NUBAN-Validator-JavaScript
-Nigerian Uniform Bank Account Number Validator - Inspired By <a href="https://github.com/Zifah/Nigeria-Bank-Account-NUBAN-Algorithm">this repo</a>
+Nigerian Uniform Bank Account Number Validator - Inspired by <a href="https://github.com/Zifah/Nigeria-Bank-Account-NUBAN-Algorithm">this repo</a>